Techtonica/curriculum/react-js/styling-react.md

 ### Objectives

 - Styling in JS Framework
-- Inline and external Stylesheet
+- Inline styling and using external Stylesheet
 - Bootstrap in React

 ### Specific Things To Learn